gradha/gradha.github.io/src/articles/23-writing-c-libraries-with-nim.rst

   raise newException(EIO, "IO")

 proc use() {.raises: [].} =
-  # doesn't compile even though nothign can be raised!
+  # doesn't compile even though nothing can be raised!
   noRaise(callbackWichRaisesHell)
 ```
 This code looks and reads perfectly fine to me.
 Despite passing